 A Toast to Takeoff: Cathay Delight

 Not long after takeoff, the cabin crew came around with a welcome drink, and let me, Cathay Delight lives up to its award winning name.
 This vivid green non-alcoholic blend of kiwi, coconut milk, and mint is exclusive to Cathay Pacific, and it was love at first sip.
 It struck that rare balance of refreshing, tropical, and not cloyingly sweet.
 I didn’t even wait for the next drink service.
-I asked for another mid-flight, and yes, it was just as good the second time around.
+Of course, I asked for another mid-flight, and yes, it was just as good the second time around.

 I love a good champagne, but as someone who is very health focused and not trying to mess up my body more than the cabin pressure is, I really liked the non alcoholic options.
 Across all airlines (not just Cathay) I would like to see more options though.